The submission and review processes

 - For how long is my approval valid?

-If all materials are in the submission packet, then the protocol is assigned for review by the IRB Administrator.
-Each reviewer has 7 working days in which to complete the review or to inform the IRB Administrator that the reviewer cannot complete the assignment in a timely fashion.
+If all materials are included in the submission, then the protocol is assigned for review by an IRB Analyst.
+Each reviewer has 7 working days in which to complete the review or to inform the IRB Analyst that the reviewer cannot complete the assignment in a timely fashion.

 During this process, the reviewer evaluates the application and all accompanying materials to assess the risks and benefits in the proposal.
 After this is complete, the reviewer determines the level of risk and assigns the application to either 1) exempt 2) expedited-minimal risk or 3) full board-more than minimal risk.

-If the protocol is considered exempt or to pose minimal risk, the application is handled by the IRB Administrator in conjunction with the reviewer to determine the steps needed for final approval.
+If the protocol is considered exempt or to pose minimal risk, the application is handled by the IRB Analyst in conjunction with the reviewer to determine the steps needed for final approval.

-After all steps are met satisfactorily, the IRB Administrator will draft a letter of approval of the project and stamp all relevant materials with an appropriate approval date.
+After all steps are met satisfactorily, the IRB Analyst will draft a letter of approval of the project.
 The letter will contain information regarding the type of review and the beginning and ending date of the approval.
 If there are special circumstances that must be abided by, the letter will contain that information (e.g., the procedure may only be used on 2 participants and a report provided to the IRB Chair).

-If at any point problems with the application are noted, the IRB Administrator or a member of the Board will contact you to help resolve the problems.
+If at any point problems with the application are noted, the IRB Coordinator or a member of the Board will contact you to help resolve the problems.
+If you are submitting through Cayuse IRB, you may receive an email notifying you that revisions are required.

 Yes and no.